All Episodes

 It's the primary reason there's such angst.

-The Democrat Party specifically, Barack Obama and policies.
+The Democrat Party, specifically Barack Obama and policies.

 There aren't any Republican fingerprints on much of this.

-There aren't any Republican fingerprints in Obamacare.
+There aren't any Republican fingerprints in Obama here.

 The only thing the Republicans are guilty of yet is not stopping any of this stuff and not really making any serious effort to stop any of it.

-But I'll tell you what else is frustrating for me, folks.
+And I'll tell you what else is frustrating for me, folks.

-We have shown that in the midterms we can skunk these people in big time.
+We have shown that in the midterms, we can skunk these people in big time.

-A thousand offices they lost that are now held by Republicans, many of them governorships, in 2010 and 2014.
+A thousand offices they lost that are now held by Republicans, many of them governorships in 2010 and 2014.

 Now, what happens?